Radko-nl/awake-template-1/content/categories/about-awake.md

 ---
-name: About Awake
+name: About Radko
-image: /logo.svg
+image: /uploads/alyona-logo-gr.jpg
+description: upd-logo
 ---
 All about the Awake Nuxt Template